d2mcs/d2mcs.github.io/README.md

 # d2mcs.github.io

 This repository contains code for estimating the probability of various outcomes at The International Dota 2 Championships using Monte Carlo sampling.
-To the best of my knowledge the simulator is entirely consistent with official TI rules, including details such as:
+Current predictions can be found [here](ti10/elo.html) To the best of my knowledge the simulator is entirely consistent with official TI rules, including details such as:

 - Ties along upper bracket/lower bracket and lower bracket/elimination boundaries are broken with additional matches (bo3 for a 2 way tie, bo1 round-robin for a 3+ way tie).
 - Other ties are broken using head to head results, followed by results against lower seeded teams, followed by a coin flip.